Coventry Hills, Calgary: Demographics

 Residents in this community had a median household income of $70,096 in 2000, and there were 6% low income residents living in the neighbourhood.
 As of 2000, 12.9% of the residents were immigrants.
 All buildings were single-family detached homes, and 3.9% of the housing was used for renting.

 Education

-Coventry Hills has two public schools, Coventry Hills Elementary School (K-3) and Nose Creek School (4-9), and two separate schools, St. Clare Catholic Elementary School (K-6), Northern Lights School (K-5) and Notre Dame Catholic High School (10-12) which is located nearby in Country Hills Village.
+Coventry Hills has four public schools: Coventry Hills School (K-5), Northern Lights School (K-5), Nose Creek School (6-9), and North Trail High School (10-12).
+St. Clare Catholic Elementary School (K-6) is also within the community.

-There is a high school currently being built in the community, North Calgary High School will be the newest school in the community and is located at the current Coventry Hills Park in the NW corner of the community near Harvest Hills Blvd.
-80% of the construction is complete.